josnelihurt/learning-cuda/README.md

 ## Roadmap

-- Blur filter (Gaussian)
-- Edge detection (Sobel)
-- Try OpenCL as alternative to CUDA
-- Better GPU unavailable handling
-- ~~Docker container~~ ✓
+Evolving this into a full CUDA learning platform.
+See `/docs/backlog/` for detailed plans.

 ## Notes

-Weekend project that grew.
+Started as a weekend project to learn CUDA.
+Now it's a full learning platform covering GPU programming, video processing, neural networks, and production infrastructure.
 Code quality varies.
 CGO was harder than CUDA.